 Each county may submit 2 entries total from 50353.
 Exhibits must be portable and cannot be exhibited on a trailer.

-Conference Judging: Wednesday, July 26, 3 p.m.
+Check-In: Monday, July 22, 4 to 8 p.m.
+Conference Judging: Wednesday, July 24, 3 p.m.
 General Projects Building